No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Introduction

-The vectorized symbolic regression in our framework greatly expedites the search process by avoiding learning highly complex and disordered formulas, particularly for high-dimensional inputs (challenge 1).
-It also facilitates parallel computing and ensures the feasibility of building a deep network with the designed neurons (challenge 2).
-The formulas learned by vectorized symbolic regression capture basic patterns in the data and are not sufficiently complex to solve highly intricate problems due to the ablated search space.
-By connecting task-based neurons into a network, we tap into the power of connectionism, enabling further amplification of the advantages without concerns about overfitting (challenge 3).
+VSR in our framework greatly expedites the search process by avoiding learning highly complex and disordered formulas, particularly for high-dimensional inputs (challenge 1).
+It also facilitates parallel computing and ensures the feasibility of building a deep network with the designed neurons.
+Moreover, according to the type of data, the learned formulas will be converted into a neuron in multi-layer perceptrons or a convolution kernel in convoluitional networks (challenge 2).
+The formulas searched by VSR capture basic patterns in the data and are not sufficiently complex to solve highly intricate problems due to the ablated search space.
+By connecting task-based neurons into a lightweight network, we leverage the power of connectionism, enabling further amplification of the advantages without concerns about overfitting (challenge 3).
 We refer to a network made of task-based neurons as a task-based network (TN) hereafter.

-As the initial step, we evaluate the feasibility and superiority of the proposed framework via systematic experiments on tabular data.
-Tabular data is one of the most common and important types of data in various domains, including finance, medicine, e-commerce, and many others \cite{gorishniy2021revisiting}.
-Moreover, it encompasses various types of information, such as electronic health records, financial records, sensor readings, and more.
-Analyzing and understanding tabular data is crucial for making informed decisions and extracting valuable insights.
+As the initial step, we evaluate the feasibility and superiority of the proposed framework on tabular data and images.
 Motivated by the success of quadratic and polynomial neurons, we mainly use polynomials as the base functions for symbolic regression.
 System experiments show that task-based neurons and associated networks can outperform networks of preset neurons and other state-of-the-art models.
 To summarize, our contributions are threefold:

 \begin{itemize} \item Towards NeuroAI, we propose a framework to design task-based neurons, which is a new dimension compared to task-based architectures and can greatly expand the armory of deep learning models.